10 facts on turnaround situations

 - lack of experience for difficult situations

-- fails product launches / market expansions
+- fails product launches/market expansions

 - cash constraints

-Consequently, a number of quick fixes can be applied to the organisation from an outside perspective, changing the culture is a critical task from the inside.
+Consequently, a number of quick fixes can be applied to the organization from an outside perspective, changing the culture is a critical task from the inside.
 Hence, managing a turnaround is not limited to finance or strategy, but always includes serious HR challenges, including, but not limited to:

 - Retaining talent and key players in situations under the rule of high uncertainties